Houdini (1953 film): Plot

-In Berlin Harry is joined by his mother and begins searching for the reclusive Von Schweger.
-While performing an impromptu levitation trick with Bess at a restaurant, Harry is arrested for fraud.
-During his trial, Harry denies that he ever made claims to supernatural powers, insisting that all his tricks are accomplished through physical means.
-To prove his point, Harry locks himself in a safe in the courtroom and breaks out a few minutes later, after which Bess explains to Harry's mother that safe locks are designed to keep thieves out, not in.
-Vindicated, Harry then goes to see Von Schweger, who finally has responded to his queries, but learns from Von Schweger's assistant, Otto (Torin Thatcher), that the magician died two days earlier.
+In Berlin Harry searches for the reclusive Von Schweger.
+Meanwhile, Harry is arrested for fraud, but during his trial, he denies ever claiming to have supernatural powers, insisting his tricks are accomplished through physical means.
+To prove his point, Harry locks himself inside a safe in the courtroom and successfully escapes.
+Vindicated, Harry then goes to see Von Schweger, who finally responded to his queries.
+However, Von Schweger's assistant, Otto (Torin Thatcher), says the magician died two days earlier.
 Otto reveals that Von Schweger summoned Harry to ask him the secret of "dematerialization", a feat he accomplished once but could not repeat.
 Although Harry demurs, Otto insists on becoming Harry's new assistant and travels with him to New York City.

-There, Harry finds he is virtually unknown, so for publicity, he hangs upside down on a skyscraper flagpole, constrained by a straitjacket.
-Harry executes the escape and soon makes a name for himself in America.
-To prepare to be submerged in a box in the cold Detroit River, Harry bathes in an ice-filled bathtub.
-During the trick, which takes place on Halloween, the chain holding the box breaks, and it drops upside down into an opening in the ice-covered river.
-Although Harry manages to escape from the box, the current drags him downstream, and he struggles to find air pockets under the ice and swim back to the opening.
+Once back in America, Harry finds he is virtually unknown.
+For publicity, he hangs upside down on a skyscraper flagpole, constrained by a straitjacket.
+Harry executes the escape and soon becomes known.
+Harry prepares to be submerged in a box in the cold Detroit River.
+During the performance, the chain holding the box breaks, and it drops into an opening in the ice-covered river.
+Although Harry escapes the box, the current drags him downstream.
+He struggles to find air pockets under the ice and swim back to the opening.
 Above, Bess and the horrified audience assume Harry has drowned and proclaim his demise.
 To Bess's relief, Harry shows up later at their hotel, saying that he heard his mother's voice, directing him toward the opening.
-Just then, Harry receives word that his mother died at the exact time that he heard her voice call to him.
+Just then, Harry receives word that his mother died at the exact time that he heard her calling.